GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 So RoboTorqOut as a function of time: RoboTorq = TokenTorkPotential * Aintropy * Torq

-So let's say we had an Oracle run with  TokenTorkPotential=1/100,000 * Aintropy=(10,000 tokens * 10 kWh) * 1.7 Torq * 10 RoboTorqPaid = 17 RoboTorqOut in total value.
+So let's say we had an Oracle run with
+- TokenTorkPotential=1/100,000 * Aintropy=(10,000 tokens * 10 kWh) * 1.7 Torq * 10 RoboTorqPaid = 17 RoboTorqOut in total value.

 So Isaac will mint 17 - 10 = 7 RoboTorq to account for the markup, and distribute it to bondholders.

-He'lluse the 10 RoboTorq to pay for the costs of running the Bond Network, and that will go back into circulation.
+He'll use the 10 RoboTorq to pay for the costs of running the Bond Network, and that will go back into circulation.

 The Money Supply is in balance.